 Set up MRtrix3¶

-Update the shell startup file, so that the shell can locate the MRtrix3 commands and scripts, by adding the
+Update the shell startup file, so that the locations of MRtrix3 commands and scripts will be added to your

 bashor equivalent interpreter).
 From the top level MRtrix3 directory, run the following:

 Close the terminal and start another one to ensure the startup file is read (or just type ‘bash’)

 You may also want to have a look through the List of MRtrix3 configuration file options and set anything you think might be required on your system.